annotation/text-fabric/docs/Model/Apps.md

     They all have `app` as first argument.

 ??? abstract "Two contexts"
     Most functions with the `app` argument are meant to perform their duty in two contexts:

     * when called in a Jupyter notebook they deliver output meant for a notebook output cell, using methods provided by the `ipython` package.
     * when called by the web app they deliver output meant for the TF browser website, generating raw HTML.

-    The `app` is the rich app specific API, and when we construct this API, we pass the information whether it is constructed for the purposes of the Jupyter notebook, or for the purposes of the web app.
+    The `app` is the rich app specific API, and when we construct this API, we pass the information
+    whether it is constructed for the purposes of the Jupyter notebook, or for the purposes of the web app.

-    We pass this information by setting the attribute `asApp` on the `app`.
+    We pass this information by setting the attribute `_asApp` on the `app`.
     If it is set, we use the `app` in the web app context.

-    Most of the code in such functions is independent of `asApp`.
+    Most of the code in such functions is independent of `_asApp`.
     The main difference is how to output the result: by a call to an IPython display method, or by returning raw HTML.

-    ??? note "asApp"
+    ??? note "\_asApp"
         The `app` contains several display functions.
 By default they suppose that there is a Jupyter notebook context in which results can be rendered with `IPython.display` methods.
         But if we operate in the context of a web-interface, we need to generate straight HTML.
-We flag the web-interface case as `asApp == True`.
+We flag the web-interface case as `_asApp == True`.

-## App set up
+### Set up

 ??? abstract "setupApi"
-    This method is called by each specific app when it instantiates its associated class with a single object.
+    This method is called by each specific app when it instantiates its associated class with
+    a single object.

     A lot of things happen here: